 Agricultural production in India is becoming increasingly vulnerable to climate variability and change characterized (Rao et al. 2015) and altered frequency, timing and magnitude of precipitation (Bal et al. 2022).
-In spite of the large scale development of soil water and crop based technologies to optimize and sustain agricultural productivity in recent years, the latter continues to be affected by a number of factors.
+In spite of the large-scale development of soil water and crop based technologies to optimize and sustain agricultural productivity in recent years, the latter continues to be affected by a number of factors.
 Factors like temperature, rainfall, relative humidity, light, availability of water, mineral nutrients etc. determine plant growth and development (Onwuka & Mang, 2018).
 The effect of each atmospheric factor on crop performance depends on its intensity and duration (Soares et al., 2019; Francini & Sebastiani, 2019).
 However, some of these factors become stressful, due to the recurring features of climate variability, e.g. heat/cold waves, floods/heavy rain, hail/thunderstorms, cyclones/tidal waves etc., and these critical environmental threats are often referred as extreme weather events.
 (Bal and Minhas.
 2017).
 Chhattisgarh is located in the central part of India between the latitudes of 17° 46’ N - 24° 5’ N and the longitudes of 80° 15’ E - 84° 20’E. Its proximate position with the Tropic of Cancer has a major influence on its climate (Reis et al., 2018; Mueller, 2019).
 The climate of Chhattisgarh state is dry sub humid type.
 The average rainfall is around 1200 mm of which more than 80-85% is received during the south west monsoon (June-September).
 The onset of monsoon is around 10th June in southern most part of Bastar district and extends over the entire area of the state by 25th June.
-Chhattisgarh is divided into three distinct Agro - climatic zones viz., Chhattisgarh plains, Bastar plateau and Northern hills and it covers 50.52%, 28.62% and 20.86% geographic area, respectively.
-(Bhuarya et al. 2018).
+Chhattisgarh is divided into three distinct Agro - climatic zones viz., Chhattisgarh plains, Bastar plateau and Northern hills and it covers 50.52%, 28.62% and 20.86% geographic area, respectively (Bhuarya et al. 2018).
 The Mahasamund district is come under Chhattisgarh plain zone.
 The district lies between 20°47' to 21°31'30" latitude and 82°00' to 83°15'45" longitude, surrounded by districts of Raigarh and Raipur of Chhattisgarh State.
 District area comprises of the five blocks name are Bagbahara, Mahasamund, Pithora, Basna and Saraipali is located in the eastern part of Chhattisgarh state.
 The total geographical area of Mahasamund district is 496.3 ha.
 The coverage of sole cropped is 267.6 ha. and double cropped area is 34.4 ha., with total irrigated area 108.2 ha.
 The percentage of irrigation is 36% which covers 302.1 ha. of total cropped area.
 Mahasamund typically receives average annual rainfall for the study area is around 1228.47 mm.
 Paddy is grown as main food crop in this district.
 In addition, arhar, sesamum, gram, linseed, mustard are mainly grown.
 In some areas, double cropping is also practiced.
 This particular study is made on different aspects of rainfall characterization, climatology variation and to develop appropriate risk management strategies in Mahasamund district of Chhattisgarh state (Shah & Elwadhi, 2019; Dash et al., 2024).

 Material and Method

+Study area description

+Dataset

+Methods

 The study area situated at Latitude 20º49’30”: 21º33’07”N and Longitude 81º59’56”: 83º16’10” E. The study utilized 30 years (1992-2021) of daily weather data for five blocks Mahasamund, Bagbahara, Pithora, Basna and Saraipali to analyze trends and anomalies in rainfall.
 Including gridded rainfall data were collected from NASA POWER.
 Daily rainfall